Home

 • Use the MNPS ZoneFinder to discover your neighborhood school 🏠

-While I can't make specific school recommendations due to fair housing guidelines, I'm here to connect you with resources and help you navigate the research process.
+While I can't make specific school recommendations due to National Fair Housing guidelines, I'm here to connect you with resources and help you navigate the research process.

 Financial Support for School Choices 💸